 When it comes to Phone Calls and Texting, it’s a Tie

-Assuming you’re using a compatible device, both T-Mobile and Project Fi offer free wi-fi calling to U.S. based phone numbers.
+Assuming you’re using a compatible device, both T-Mobile and Google Fi offer free wi-fi calling to U.S. based phone numbers.
 That means if you’re in Spain on vacation, you can call your Mom back home for free.
 You can also text your friends as often as you want, all for no extra cost.

 In a second scenario, if you’re dialing an international phone number, both companies charge 20 cents per minute.
 For example, you’re in England and calling a local restaurant to make a dinner reservation.
 It’s not free, but since both companies charge the same amount, I’ll call it a wash.

 Hint: Use apps like Whatsapp to dial for free instead of paying cell phone charges!
 Or just ask the hotel concierge 🙂

 Google Fi vs T Mobile Data Speeds